 I was born and raised in Bella Bella, BC in Haíɫzaqv homelands.
 My mother is Marge Housty and my maternal grandparents are late George and Peggy Housty.
 My father is Larry Jorgenson, originally from London, ON.
 My paternal grandparents are the late Gordon and late Jean Jorgenson.
 I am of Haíɫzaqv and mixed settler ancestry.

 After several years at the Bella Bella Community School and approximately 8 years of homechooling, I completed my secondary education at Victoria High School and moved on to an undergraduate in English at the University of Victoria.
-I completed most of a Master of Arts in English at UVic before dropping out and moving home to focus my energy on fighting pipelines and upholding Haíɫzaqv sovereignty.
+I completed most of a Master of Arts in English at UVic before dropping out to focus my energy on fighting pipelines.

-In additional to my post-secondary studies, I've also completed training in areas including facilitation, negotiation, conflict resolution, strategic planning, non-profit management, and professional fundraising.
+In addition to my post-secondary studies, I've also completed training in areas including facilitation, negotiation, conflict resolution, strategic planning, non-profit management, and professional fundraising.

 I've been involved with Qqs (Eyes) Projects Society in some capacity for my entire working life, from seasonal grassroots projects and programs to 15 years at the helm of communications and fundraising.
 In 2019, I stepped into an interm Executive Director role, and in 2020 I was appointed the permanent E.D. of our organization.